tabbre/library/docs/whitePapers/tabbreBlockChainWhitePaper.md

 Transaction rate per second     =  (Number of Transactions per block)  x (Block Rate Per Second)

+or:
 $$
-or : tx/s  	 = (tx/b) . (b/s)
+tx/s  	 = (tx/b) . (b/s)
 $$
 For Tabbre Multichain:

 Transaction rate per second    =  (Number of Transactions per block) x (Block Rate Per Second) x (Number of blockchains)

+or:
 $$
-or: tx/s  	 = (tx/b) . (b/s) .
+tx/s  	 = (tx/b) . (b/s) .
 N
 $$
-This approach means that the Tabbre Multichain architecture is linearly scalable: each blockchain requires the same processing power as any other blockchain in the multichain ledger and the more blockchains that exist the more transactional throughput is available.
+This approach means that the Tabbre Multichain architecture is linearly scalable: each blockchain requires the same processing power as any other blockchain in the multichain ledger and the more blockchains that exist in the multichain the more transactional throughput is available.
-Adding more blockchains and proportionately more processing power adds more throughput.
+Adding more blockchains proportionately adds more throughput.

 ## How the Tabbre Multichain ledger works